kshetline/json6/README.md

     JSONZ.setBigInt(active)

 #### Parameters
-- `bigIntClass`: A function or class responsible for handling big integer values. `bigIntClass(valueAsString, radix)`, e.g. `bigIntClass('123', 10)` or `bigIntClass('D87E', 16)`, must return a big integer object that satifies the test `bigIntValue instanceof bigIntClass`.
+- `bigIntClass`: A function or class responsible for handling big integer values. `bigIntClass(valueAsString, radix)`, e.g. `bigIntClass('123', 10)` or `bigIntClass('D87E', 16)`, either with or without a preceding `new`, must return a big integer object that satifies the test `bigIntValue instanceof bigIntClass`.
 - `bigIntEqualityTest`: This optional function is only needed for software developers running unit tests (see code for details).
 - `active`: If `true`, native `BigInt` support (if available) is activated.
 If `false`, `BigInt` support is deactivated.